Skip to main content

 Go to your pre-hearing conference

-Within 10 days after the appeal is filed, a pre-hearing When the parties in a case present their sides of a case to a judge or other officer conference should take place.
+Within 10 days after the appeal is filed, a pre-hearing conference should take place.

 The pre-hearing conference is not the final hearing.
-At this conference, you can look at your case file.
-You will be able to discuss your case with your DHS caseworker and the caseworker's supervisor.
+When the parties in a case present their sides of a case to a judge or other officer At this conference, you can look at your case file.
+You will be able to discuss your case with your IDHS caseworker and the caseworker's supervisor.

 The decision in your case may be changed at this pre-hearing conference.
-DHS may agree with you, you might reach a compromise, or they will stick to their original position.
+IDHS may agree with you, you might reach a compromise, or they will stick to their original position.
 Depending on what happens at the pre-hearing conference, you might be asked if you want to withdraw your appeal.
 If that happens to you, do not withdraw your appeal.
-Only withdraw if DHS agrees to make a change to your case that solves the problem.
+Only withdraw if IDHS agrees to make a change to your case that solves the problem.
 If you come to an agreement, you should be sure to get the agreement in writing before withdrawing your appeal.

 Prepare for your hearing